Suar Principality

 Suar or Suvar principality was a medieval statelet subject to Volga Bulgaria.

 The principality appeared around the 940s CE.
 The population was a mix of Turkic Sabirs and local Turkic- and Uralic-speaking tribes such as the Mari.
-The capital was city of Suar.
-The ruler of Suar went by the title "Bäk" (cf. Khazar "Bek"; Turkish "Bey".)
+The capital city was Suar, whose ruler was titled "Bäk" (cf. Khazar "Bek"; Turkish "Bey".)

 In 975 the principality was absorbed by Volga Bulgaria.
-From the 11th-13th century it became a semi-autonomous province of Volga Bulgaria, until the conquest of that state by the Mongols.
+From the 11th to 13th centuries, it was a semiautonomous province, until the Mongols conquered the state.